Planning Your Tropical Effect Landscape

 Understory Options

-Once you upper layering is complete consider the understory to complete your landscape.
+Once your upper layering is complete consider the understory to complete your landscape.
 Smaller palms such as the Cascade Palm, Ponytail or Dwarf Date (if not adjacent to a pathway) are good choices.
-Bromeliads complete the landscape adding year round colour and filling in obvious gaps.
+Bromeliads complete the landscape adding year-round colour and filling in obvious gaps.

 We will discuss planting requirements for your palms – soil watering and acclimatisation in another blog.